julienreszka/julienreszka/README.md

 Develop mechanisms of control.

 Crashing an airplane won't teach you as much as using a wind tunnel to fly a model in an environment that you can control.

+### ~Read the fucking manual (RTFM)~

+You shouldn't need a manual.

+Make assertions.

+Compare how you expect the system to work and how it is actually working, figure out the system like a hacker would.